open-amt-cloud-toolkit/docs/docs/Tutorials/uitoolkit.md

 - Intel&reg; vPro device, configured and connected to MPS

 !!!
 Note
-    For instructions to set up the MPS and RPS servers to connect a managed device, see the [Getting Started Guide](../Docker/overview.md)
+    For instructions to setup the MPS and RPS servers to connect a managed device, see the [Get Started Guide](../Docker/overview.md)

 - The **development system** requires the following software:
     - [git](https://git-scm.com/)